Eva Lokko: Working life

-She was a member of the Regent University College of Science and Technology council, after her death the university immortalized her by instituting a scholarship scheme Eva Lokko Scholarship to be given out to brilliant but needy female student.
+She was a member of the Regent University College of Science and Technology council, after her death the university immortalized her by instituting a scholarship scheme "Eva Lokko Scholarship" to be given out to brilliant but needy female student.

 Political career

-Vice Presidential bid
+Vice presidential bid

 She was a member of the Progressive People's Party.
-In the lead up to the 2012 Ghanaian Presidential election, she was chosen by the founder and flagbearer of the Progressive People's Party, Paa Kwesi Nduom as his running mate, making her the first woman to be selected as a Vice Presidential Candidate for the party.
+In the lead up to the 2012 Ghanaian presidential election, she was chosen by the founder and flagbearer of the Progressive People's Party, Paa Kwesi Nduom as his running mate, making her the first woman to be selected as a vice presidential candidate for the party.
 At the end of the elections the incumbent president, John Dramani Mahama of the National Democratic Congress emerged winner with 5,574,761 votes whilst the PPP placed third with 64,362 votes.

 Member of parliament bid

 Ahead of the 2016 elections, Lokko had declared her intention to stand for the parliamentary elections for Klottey Korley Constituency on the ticket of the PPP.
-Until her death she was billed to compete in a tough contest against Zanetor Agyeman-Rawlings of the NDC, daughter of Jerry Rawlings and Philip Addison of the NPP.
+Until her death she was billed to compete in a tough contest against Zanetor Agyeman-Rawlings of the National Democratic Congress (NDC), daughter of Jerry Rawlings, and Philip Addison of the New Patriotic Party (NPP).
 The election was subsequently won by Zanetor Agyeman-Rawlings.

 Religious life

-A Christian, Lokko was a member of the Methodist Church of Ghana.
+Eva Lokko was a Christian and a member of the Methodist Church of Ghana.
 She was a member of the highest decision-making bodies of the church—Conference and Synod.
 She was also the chairperson of the Youth Advisory Board and served on other committees of the church in various capacities.
 She also served as the church's National ICT consultant.